kubeflow/website/content/docs/other-guides/kustomize.md

 +++
-title = "kustomize"
-description = "Information about kustomize as used in Kubeflow" weight = 20
+title = "Configuring Kubeflow with kustomize" description = "The basics of Kubeflow configuration with kustomize" weight = 10
 +++

 Kubeflow makes use of [kustomize](https://kustomize.io/) to help customize YAML